broadinstitute/funpipe/README.md

 funpipe: a python library for efficient development of bioinformatic analysis pipelines
 -----
 ## Introduction
 **funpipe** is a python library designed for efficient implementation of bioinformatics pipelines.
-It contains wrapper functions to popular tools, customized functions for common bioinformatics analysis tasks, and command line tools developed using those functions.
-This was developed for fungal genomics analysis, but most of the functions are applicable to other genomic analysis as well.
+It contains wrapper functions to popular tools, customized functions for common bioinformatics analysis, and command line tools developed using those functions.
+This package is developing initially to facilitate fungal genomic analysis, but most of the functions are generally applicable to other genomic analysis as well.

 ## Requirements
 * Python >= 3.7